kazupon/vue-validator/docs/zh-cn/validators.md

 - `required`: whether the value has been specified
 - `pattern`: whether the pattern of the regular expression
-- `minlength`: whether the specified string value is minimum length
+- `minlength`: whether the length of specified value is less than or equal minimum length
-- `maxlength`: whether the specified string value is maximum length
+- `maxlength`: whether the length of specified value is less more or equal maximum length
-- `min`: whether the specified numerical value is minimum
+- `min`: whether the specified numerical value is less than or equal minimum
-- `max`: whether the specified numerical value is maximum
+- `max`: whether the specified numerical value is more than or equal maximum

 See more about [API section](/api.html#buildin-validators).